Henry Kissinger (1923- ) was the American secretary of state (foreign minister) from 1973 to 1977 under Presidents Nixon and Ford.

 Kissinger was a professor at Harvard University where he taught political science.
-He was an expert on the use of the bomb as an instrument in foreign affairs.
+He was an expert on the use of the atom bomb as an instrument in foreign affairs.

 As a student Kissinger had studied Prince Metternich, who put the balance-of-power system in place in Europe after the fall of Napoleon.

 Nixon read his books and wanted him as an adviser.
 In 1969 Nixon made him the head of the National Security Council and, in 1973, secretary of state.
 But even before 1973 he was all but the secretary of state.
 It was he and Nixon that mapped the course America would take.